Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Experiments

 Tables~\ref{res_mnist}, \ref{res_kmnist}, and \ref{res_fashion} show the classification performance of each method with different models and generation settings of complementary labels on MNIST, Kuzushiji-MNIST, and Fashion-MNIST respectively.
-The experimental results on CIFAR-10 are shown in Appendix \ref{more_res}.
-We can observe that: a) Out of 40 cases of different distributions and datasets, CONU achieves the best performance in 39 cases, which clearly validates the effectiveness of the proposed approach. b) Some consistent approaches based on the uniform distribution assumption can achieve comparable or better or comparable performance to CONU for the "uniform" setting.
-For example, GA outperforms CONU on CIFAR-10.
+The experimental result on CIFAR-10 is shown in Appendix~\ref{more_res}.
+We can observe that: a) Out of 40 cases of different distributions and datasets, SCARCE achieves the best performance in 39 cases, which clearly validates its effectiveness. b) Some consistent approaches based on the uniform distribution assumption can achieve comparable or better performance for the ``uniform'' setting.
+For example, GA outperforms SCARCE on CIFAR-10.
 However, its performance drops significantly on other distribution settings.
-This shows that methods based on the uniform distribution assumption cannot handle more realistic data distributions. c) The variance of the classification accuracies of CONU is much smaller than that of the compared methods, indicating that CONU is very stable. d) The strong performance of CONU is due to the milder distribution assumptions and the effectiveness of the risk correction function in mitigating overfitting problems.

-\subsection{Experiments on Real-world Benchmark Datasets}
+\subsection{Experiments on Real-World Benchmark Datasets}